rentdrop/rentdrop.github.io/full-stack-javasacript.md

 - You are an excellent problem solver who can be scrappy

 ## Your Experience
-- 4+ years building APIs in NodeJS (Express, Hapi, Koa, etc.)
+- 6+ years of Javascript experience
-- 3+ years building mobile applications (React Native, Swift, Objective-C, Java)
+- 4+ years building APIs in NodeJS (GraphQL, Express, Hapi, Koa, etc.)
 - 1+ years of experience with typescript

 ## Benefits